Craigslist for Buyers and Sellers

 Then choose "Click here to sign up."

-As shown in the screenshot below, we have chosen to list an item in the "household goods" category.
+As shown in the screenshot below, I have chosen to list an item in the "household goods" category.

 Once you have finished listing all of your ads, you can sit back and wait to be contacted by eager buyers — thereby turning your junk into… their junk.